Nalla Thomas: Andhra Pradesh

 Thomas discerned his calling toward spirituality and approached the Samavesam of Telugu Baptist Churches (STBC), which evaluated his candidature and potential for Christian ministry.
 During this period, The Revds.
 Louis F. Knoll, Maurice Blanchard, and Tracy Greer Gipson, all of the American Baptist Mission (ABM), were leading theological education efforts.

-For his spiritual formation, Thomas enrolled at the near-ecumenical Andhra Christian Theological College (ACTC) in Rajahmundry, where he studied from 1967 to 1970, completing an L. Th. program under the principalship of Old Testament scholar The Rev. W. D. Coleman (AELC).
+For his spiritual formation, Thomas enrolled at near-ecumenical Andhra Christian Theological College (ACTC) in Rajahmundry, where he studied from 1967 to 1970, completing an L. Th. program under the principalship of Old Testament scholar The Rev. W. D. Coleman (AELC).
 His study companions included The Rev. D. J. Jeremiah (CBCNC) and The Rev. B. J. Christie Kumar (STBC).

 At ACTC, Thomas had the opportunity to interact with members of various denominations, including Methodists, Lutherans, Baptists, Anglicans, Congregationalists, Presbyterians, and Wesleyans.
 After completing his ministerial studies in Rajahmundry, he returned to the Deccan Association of the Samavesam of Telugu Baptist Churches to begin his ministry.

 During the convocation of the Senate of Serampore College (University) held in 1971, led by its Registrar, The Rev. Chetti Devasahayam (CBCNC), Thomas was awarded the L.Th. degree.